 The recognized chemical names are lecithin, phospholutein, phosphatides, and phospholipids.
 Food grade lecithin is a complex mixture of acetone insoluble phosphatides consisting chiefly of phosphatidyl choline, phosphatidyl ethanolamine, phosphatidic acid, and phosphatidyl inositol combined with various amounts of other substances, such as triglycerides, fatty acid and carbohydrates.
 Formulae for various phosphatides are given below:

-This standard was first issued in 1969.
+This standard was first published in 1969.
 In the preparation of this standard, considerable amount of assistance was derived from food chemical codex (FCC), Third Edition, National Academy of Sciences, National Research Council, Washington DC, USA.

 It was first revised in 1996 to upgrade the standard by increasing the purity limit; to incorporate the requirement of solubility, heavy metals and peroxide value, and their methods of test; to provide information whether it is of animal origin or vegetable origin or both and the expiry date under marking clause.